-- If you do not need more recovery time, a nurse will give you instructions and you may leave the hospital directly from the procedure lab. - If you had sedation, you may need to stay in recovery for a short time.
+- If your doctor decides you do not need recovery time or you did not have sedation, a nurse will give you instructions and you may leave the hospital. - If you had sedation, you may stay in Recovery for a short time.
 Your blood pressure and vital signs will be checked often. - You may eat as usual.